7assa1/test/README.md

 # test
-this is my first project in github
+this is my first project on GitHub